-The Association participates in four District sponsored benefit plans.
-These plans include two multiemployer defined benefit pension plans, the AgFirst Farm Credit Retirement Plan which is a final average pay plan (FAP Plan) and the AgFirst Farm Credit Cash Balance Retirement Plan which is a cash balance plan (CB Plan).
-In addition, the Association participates in a multiemployer defined benefit other postretirement benefits plan (OPEB Plan), the Farm Credit Benefits Alliance Retiree and Disabled Medical and Dental Plan, and a defined contribution 401(k) plan.
-The risks of participating in these multiemployer plans are different from single-employer plans in the following aspects:
+The Association participates in three District sponsored benefit plans.
+These plans include a multi-employer defined benefit pension plan, the AgFirst Farm Credit Retirement Plan, which is a final average pay plan (FAP Plan).
+In addition, the Association participates in a multi-employer defined benefit other postretirement benefits plan (OPEB Plan), the Farm Credit Benefits Alliance Retiree and Disabled Medical and Dental Plan, and a defined contribution 401(k) plan.
+The risks of participating in these multi-employer plans are different from single-employer plans in the following aspects:

-- 1. Assets contributed to multiemployer plans by one employer may be used to provide benefits to employees of other participating employers. - If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - If the Association chooses to stop participating in some of its multiemployer plans, the Association may be required to contribute to eliminate the underfunded status of the plan.
+- Assets contributed to multi-employer plans by one employer may be used to provide benefits to employees of other participating employers. - If a participating employer stops contributing to the plan, the unfunded obligations of the plan may be borne by the remaining participating employers. - If the Association chooses to stop participating in some of its multi-employer plans, the Association may be required to contribute to eliminate the underfunded status of the plan.

+The Association previously participated in a separate multiemployer plan, the AgFirst Farm Credit Cash Balance Retirement Plan which is a cash balance plan (CB Plan).
 In November 2014, the AgFirst Plan Sponsor Committee approved and executed amendments to the CB Plan that included the following changes:

-- The CB Plan was closed to new participants effective as of December 31, 2014.
-Based on the plan's eligibility provisions, this change affected employees hired on or after November 4, 2014. - Employer contributions were discontinued effective as of January 1, 2015. - All participants who were not already fully vested in the CB Plan became fully vested as of December 31, 2014. - The CB Plan was terminated effective as of December 31, 2015.
+- 1. The CB Plan was closed to new participants effective as of December 31, 2014.
+Based on the plan's eligibility provisions, this change affected employees hired on or after November 4, 2014. - 2.
+Employer contributions were discontinued effective as of January 1, 2015. - All participants who were not already fully vested in the CB Plan became fully vested as of December 31, 2014 - 4.
+The CB Plan was terminated effective as of December 31, 2015.